yuanzhongshang/sdSuSiE/docs/documentation/03_A_Quick_Guide.md

 ---

 **sdSuSiE** is a package designed for sex-dimorphic fine-mapping using summary statistics from sex-stratified genome-wide association studies (GWAS).
 This package includes:
-- A Bayesian method: **sdSuSiE**, which explicitly models sex-specific genetic effects while incorporating shared genetic effects across sexes.
-It properly accounts for linkage disequilibrium (LD) patterns across different types of genetic effects and extends the SuSiE framework to sex-dimorphic fine-mapping.
+- A Bayesian method: **sdSuSiE**, which explicitly models sex differences in genetic effects while accounting for correlations induced by linkage disequilibrium and sample size imbalances between sexes.It uses summary statistics from sex-stratified GWASs as inputs and extends the recent scalable variational inference algorithm SuSiE to fine-map sex-dimorphic effects.
 - A frequentist method: **stepwise regression**, which extends the standard stepwise selection procedure in the [COJO framework](https://www.nature.com/articles/ng.2213) for sex-dimorphic fine-mapping.

 Commonly used sex-stratified GWAS summary statistics can be obtained from: